shay0129/ctf-challenge-solution/README-challange.md

 # my CTF challange

-This repository provides a simple implementation of AES-128-CBC encryption and decryption in C using the `AES_128_CBC.h` header file.
-AES-128-CBC is a widely used symmetric encryption algorithm that operates on fixed-size blocks of data.
+This repository provides a simple implementation of ...
 ![alt text](pcap-image.png)
 ## Table of Contents